 f) Telecommunications, central telephone exchanges and repeater stations.

 PODEX (Mulholland) replied (86) that the underground organizations would do everything possible tp protect the installations mentioned, but this would be very difficult owing to the shortage of arms.

 (83) srls B8418 and 8419 to Podex and Rummy of 28.8.44

 (84) 17 to Podex via Tees of 29.8.44

 (85) srl B8555 to Podex via Tees of 3.9.44

 Role of Resistance at Arnhem

 PODEX (Len Mulholland) was advised (87) that parachute troops had landed on the bridges at Arnhem, Nijmegen and Grave.
 Reinforcements would quickly follow.
-Dutch resistance should give every possible assistance to these Allied troops so that the bridges over the Rhine, de Neder Rijn, and the Maas canal should not be destroyed.
+Dutch resistance should give every possible assistance to these Allied troops so that the bridges over the Rhine, de Neder-Rijn, and the Maas canal should not be destroyed.
 Resistance groups inside the area should provide guides, give intelligence information and supply labour.
-Resistance groups outside the area but within a radius of 20 kilometer would give the same assistance but should also try to prevent enemy troops from approaching the air-head.
-Resistance groups outside the 20 kilometer radius should interfere with enemy movements towards and from the airhead and destroy enemy patrol and ammunition dumps.
+Resistance groups outside the area but within a radius of 20 kilometre would give the same assistance but should also try to prevent enemy troops from approaching the air-head.
+Resistance groups outside the 20 kilometres radius should interfere with enemy movements towards and from the airhead and destroy enemy patrol and ammunition dumps.

 Bombed Centre of Rotterdam Proposed as Dropping Ground